TBD54566975/developer.tbd.website/site/docs/ssi/revoke-credentials.md

 When forming a request to [create a credential](/docs/apis/ssi-service#tag/Credentials/paths/~1v1~1credentials/put), there are a number of possible request values, two of which are `revocable` and `suspendable`.
 These options are exposed to give issuers the ability to specify [status for credentials](credential-status) they create in the service.

-In this guide we'll go over how to revoke a credential.
+In this guide, we'll go over how to revoke a credential.

 :::info
 ### Prerequsite